-- The Student Conduct Administrator or a designee may conduct an investigation to gather information and determine if there is sufficient information to find a possible violation.
+- The Director of Student Conduct & Community Standards or a designee may conduct an investigation to gather information and determine if there is sufficient information to find a possible violation.
 If there is insufficient information then the case shall be dismissed.
 If there is sufficient information then the case shall proceed to a formal hearing.

-- A time shall be set for a formal conduct board hearing, at least five business days after the student has been notified of the hearing date, time and location.
+- A formal conduct hearing will be scheduled.
+The hearing date, time and location will be communicated to the respondents at least five business days prior to the hearing.
 A respondent may choose to waive this notice in the interests of expediting resolution of the case.

-- The complainant and respondent may review all information relevant to the hearing.
+- The respondent may review all information relevant to the hearing.
 Information will be available at least five business days prior to the hearing.

 - Formal Conduct Hearings shall be conducted according to the following guidelines:

 a.
 Formal Conduct Hearings shall be conducted in private.

 b.
 A hearing board normally consisting of three individuals who will determine responsibility for the alleged policy violations and possible sanctions as well as a non-voting board chair.
 For Greek Student Organizations, normally five individuals will serve on the hearing board.